-Audits were conducted for two bodies in refrigerated storage and one body in freezer storage.
+Audits were conducted for two bodies in refrigerated storage and one in freezer storage at the hub site and one body in refrigerated storage at NHNN.
 Body location and identification details on bodies were crosschecked against the information recorded in the mortuary register and relevant documentation.
 No discrepancies were found.

-Audits of traceability were conducted for tissue blocks and slides from four PM cases, including audits of the consent documentation for the retention and repatriation of these tissues.
+Audits of traceability were conducted for tissue blocks and slides from three hospital consented PM cases, including audits of the consent documentation for the retention and disposal of these tissues.
+A traceability audit was also conducted of a relevant material that was removed at the hub site and sent to NHNN.
+In addition a traceability audit was conducted of relevant material from the deceased at that the Department of Parasitology.
 No discrepancies were found.